Skip to main content

 AWS_S3_BUCKET_PROXY_URL

-If you want to keep your bucket private, you can setup authentication middleware (AWS Cloudfront) or any other service and provide its proxy url in this variable.
+If you prefer to keep your S3 bucket private, you can set up an authentication middleware (e.g., AWS CloudFront) or another proxy service and provide its URL in this variable.

 AWS_S3_BUCKET_PROXY_URL=https://dronahq.example-proxy.com

-You can use Azure storage container as a File storage with DronaHQ.
-DronaHQ will upload your uploaded files and other resources.
-Also your published applications will get served from Azure storage container.
+You can use an Azure Storage Container as a file storage solution with DronaHQ.
+DronaHQ will store uploaded files, application resources, and published applications in the container.

-To use Azure Storage Container, you need to set following variables.
+To use Azure Storage Container, set the following environment variable:

 AZURE_STORAGE_ACCOUNT_NAME

-This is your Azure storage account name under which you have created your storage container.
+This is your Azure storage account name where your storage container is created.

 AZURE_STORAGE_ACCOUNT_KEY

 This is a secret key for your storage account.
-This key should have required permissions to read and write inside your storage container.
+This key must have the necessary permissions to read and write inside your storage container.

 AZURE_STORAGE_CONTAINER_NAME

-This is a container inside which DronaHQ will be uploading some resources and files uploaded by your application.
-Also this container will server some resources for your application.
+This is the container where DronaHQ will upload application resources and user files.
+This container will also serve some resources for your applications.

-You can use Google Cloud Storage as a File storage with DronaHQ.
-DronaHQ will upload your uploaded files and other resources.
-Also your published applications will get served from Google Cloud Storage.
+You can use Google Cloud Storage as a file storage solution with DronaHQ.
+DronaHQ will store uploaded files, application resources, and published applications in the Google Cloud Storage bucket.

 GCLOUD_STORAGE_PROJECT_ID

-This is id of your Google cloud project under which you have created your storage bucket.
+This is the ID of your Google Cloud project where your storage bucket is created.

 GCLOUD_STORAGE_SERVICE_ACCOUNT_KEY_FILE_PATH

-This is a your Google cloud service account's key file path inside your container or mapped volume.
-This key should have required permissions to read and write inside your storage container.
+This is the file path (inside your container or mapped volume) of your Google Cloud service account key.
+This key must have the required permissions to read and write inside your storage bucket.

 GCLOUD_STORAGE_BUCKET_NAME